robynrox/evse-controller/README.md

 monitors and I have implemented these for the following devices:

 * [Wallbox Quasar](https://wallbox.com/en_ca/quasar-dc-charger) for EV charging and discharging (V2G)
-* [Shelly EM](https://shellystore.co.uk/product/shelly-em/) for energy monitoring enabling solar energy capture (S2V) and load following (V2H); here it is assumed that grid power is monitored through channel 0 and solar power through channel 1, but nothing is done with the solar power measurement other than reporting it.
-It may be more useful to monitor EVSE power through this channel.
+* [Shelly EM](https://shellystore.co.uk/product/shelly-em/) for energy monitoring enabling solar energy capture (like S2V) and load following (like V2H); here it is assumed that grid power is monitored through channel 0 and EVSE power through channel 1.
+The EVSE channel is only used for monitoring and reporting and could be substituted with the solar power, for example.

 I have also started work on a basic scheduler example and a basic load follower (for doing V2G and S2V) which can be seen in files Scheduler.py and LoadFollower.py respectively.